dampdigits/dampdigits/README.md

 <hr><br>

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Press+Start+2P&size=25&pause=4000&color=54F715&width=800&height=60&lines=%24+whoami)](https://git.io/typing-svg)
-<br>Hello! 👋 I'm <b>Sameer</b>, a passionate <b>Full Stack Developer</b>, <b>UI/UX Designer</b>, & a <b>Competitive Programmer</b> who believes that code is not just lines but a form of art.
-With a background in Computer Science and a love for design, I'm on a journey to blend the worlds of programming and art to create beautiful, functional masterpieces that solve real world problems.
+<br>Hello! 👋 I'm <b>Sameer</b>, a passionate <b>Full Stack Developer</b>, <b>UI/UX Designer</b> & a <b>Competitive Programmer</b> (I literally grind leetcode for breakfast).
+I have participated in some prestigious events like <b>ICPC India</b>, <b>SIH</b> (to only name a few but not limited to), and won multiple Hackathons & CP tournaments.
+With a background in Computer Science, knack for problem-solving and a love for design, I'm on a journey to blend the worlds of programming and art to create beautiful, functional masterpieces that solve real world problems.

 <br>